Vibe

 Hilton New Orleans/St. Charles Avenue

-Rooms are small, dirty, and poorly maintained with broken toilets, cold showers, dusty vents, and inadequate housekeeping.
-Management is disorganized and rude, with unexpected fees and aggressive security.
-The location near Bourbon Street is the only redeeming quality.
+Rooms are small, dingy, and poorly maintained with dirty carpets, dusty vents, and inconsistent housekeeping.
+Bathrooms have plumbing issues and some guests report no hot water.
+Management is disorganized, rude, and hits you with surprise fees.
+The location near Bourbon Street is the only real plus.

 The Riverfront Hotel New Orleans